Micronutrients

 Vitamin B12 deficiency

-Vitamin B12 deficiency: Symptoms, consequences and treatment
+Vitamin B12 deficiency: Symptoms, causes & management

 Studies: Iron and vitamin B12 supplements help optimize the nutrient profile of a vegetarian diet